farrokhkarimi/SimpNet-Tensorflow/README.md

 ### MNIST Performance

 Here is the **loss** and **accuracy** results after running the model on the MNIST dataset.
-Results shown here are provided after 18 epochs of training.
+Results shown here are provided after 18 epochs of training. **Note** that the accuracy provided here is based on the number of true predictions in each batch.
+Batch size is 140 in the following training.

 #### Accuracy